pygame-community/pygame-ce/docs/reST/ref/typing.rst

         * ``[a, b]``
         * ``(a, b)``

-   .. attribute:: IntCoordinate
+   .. data:: IntCoordinate

       A sequence of strictly two integers such as ``[a, b]`` or ``(a, b)``.

-   .. attribute:: RGBATuple
+   .. data:: RGBATuple

       A tuple of four integers ``(r, g, b, a)`` in range 0-255 such as ``(20, 255, 0, 100)``.

-   .. attribute:: ColorLike
+   .. data:: ColorLike

       An object representing a color such as a mapped integer, a string or a sequence of three or four integers in range 0-255, types supported by